Explorer Post 1010 has four engineering projects.

 the regional competitions.
 The national competition is held at

-We plan to have another team compete in 2024 and reclaim the title.
+We plan to have another team compete in 2026 and retain the title.

 |